gpdowney/lightweightLSAT/pages/reason/flag.md

 Apply the same level of Skepticism to all the answers.
 Don't be overly harsh on a decent answer and too easy on the bad ones.

-## Flag Hard Qs
+## Flag Hard Questions

-During the Test: these are the Qs to revisit if you have extra time.
+During the Test: these are the questions to revisit if you have extra time.

 During Practice: Flag so you don't get stuck, especially if you're doing RACE practice.
 And Flag to let yourself know what you want to review.

-Make sure to review all Flagged Qs.
+Make sure to review all Flagged questions.
 Even if you got it right there's something you need to learn from it.

 ## [Reset][2] after Flagging

-If you decide to Move On, Reset so you don't carry this mistake into the next Q.
+If you decide to Move On, Reset so you don't carry this mistake into the next question.

 If you decide to Revise, Reset to give yourself fresh eyes and let go of whatever confused you the first time.